alicehmd/BINMAT-Rules/README.md

 - While the damage value is greater than zero:
 - - If there are cards left in the defender's stack, send the most recently played card there to the attacker discard pile.
 - - Else if there are not, but there are cards remaining in the lane's lane deck, send the top card from the lane deck to the attacker's hand.
-- - Else if there are no cards remaining in the lane deck either, the attacker has won the game. (section 5)
+- - Else if there are no cards remaining in the lane deck either, the attacker has won the game.
+[Win Conditions](#win-conditions)
 - - Subtract one from the damage value.

 The attacker stack is now sent to the attacker discard.